manish310/Creating-Datawarehouse-using-Amazon-Redshift/README.md

-#  Data Warehouse Using Amazon Redshisft cluster
+#  Data Warehouse Using Amazon Redshift cluster

 ### 1. Overview and purpose of the Project: